 Using PTGui for Stitching Panoramas

-PTGui is a stand-alone software used for stitching panoramas, and is far more advanced than most other stitching software on the market.
-If you find yourself in a tricky stitching situation, if used properly this software will get you out of trouble most times.
+PTGui is a stand-alone software used for stitching panoramas.
+It is far more advanced than most other stitching software on the market.
+If you find yourself in a tricky stitching situation, this software will get you out of trouble most times.
 For the purpose of this exercise, we don’t need all the bells and whistles, just one.
 PTGui has the ability to save a template for a stitch.
 This allows us to repeat the exact same stitching pattern across multiple stitches.
 What this then allows us to do is stitch each set of the bracketed exposures and blend afterwards.
 As a result, we can manually blend the images, choosing which areas we want more or less detail.

 In this tutorials we show: